freqtrade/freqtrade/docs/developer.md

 The `until` portion should be calculated using the provided `calculate_lock_end()` method.

-All Protections should use `"stop_duration"` to define how long a a pair (or all pairs) should be locked.
+All Protections should use `"stop_duration"` / `"stop_duration_candles"` to define how long a a pair (or all pairs) should be locked.
 The content of this is made available as `self._stop_duration` to the each Protection.

-If your protection requires a look-back period, please use `"lookback_period"` to keep different protections aligned.
+If your protection requires a look-back period, please use `"lookback_period"` / `"lockback_period_candles"` to keep all protections aligned.

 #### Global vs. local stops